Website Manager

 Nashville (Titans) ......................
 2026

 14. Each team will play within its own division each year as many teams as the schedule and number of teams in the League will allow.
-At the end of the regular season, considering overall records, the top team in each age group from each Division will be in play-offs as the #1 and # 2 seed.
-Considering overall records, seeds 3 through 8 will then be selected from all the remaining teams from both Divisions with: Seed# 1 playing# 8, # 2 playing# 7, # 3 playing # 6 and # 4 playing #5.
-In second round, highest remaining seeds will play the lowest remaining seeds.
-NOTE: for play-off seedings, tie breakers will be followed in the following order: Head-to-Head, Division Record, Non-Division record, points scored against and Coin Toss.
+At the end of the regular season, considering overall records, the top four teams in each age group from each Division will be in play-offs.
+East #1 vs West #4 East #2 vs West #3 and West #1 vs East #4 West #2 vs East #3.
+In the second round, highest remaining seeds from the East will play the lowest remaining seeds from the West and the highest remaining seeds from the West will play the lowest remaining seeds from the East.
+NOTE: for play-off seedings, tie breakers will be followed in the following order: Division Record, Head-to-Head, Points Allowed, Non-Division record, and Coin Toss.
+Highest seeds will play at home if hosting playoffs.

 15. All play-offs and Super Bowls will be played according to League Rules.